Shopify/polaris/.changeset/heavy-deers-applaud.md

 '@shopify/polaris': minor
 ---

-[ActionMenu] Improved width calculation logic to show and roll up actions"
+Improved the logic of action rollup and calculation of available space in `ActionMenu` and `Tabs`